Emotional Journey Resource Guide

 Healing Strokes Art Therapy Class – Stanford University Healthcare

 Healing Strokes is a Stanford student-led art therapy program that facilitates relaxation-based art therapy for stroke patients and their caregivers.
-All services are free and open to the community, regardless of where you receive care.
+All services are free and open to the community, regardless of where you receive care/live.

 Poems in Speech